 P-Patch Food Bank Program

 Gardeners may tend special designated plots dedicated to growing items for local food banks.
 Additionally, gardeners are encouraged to contribute part of their crops to to the food bank program.
 Magnuson’s food bank donations go to the Lake City Food Bank and to the transitional housing program located in the park.
-In 2014, Magnuson gardeners donated 3,300 pounds of produce, making Magnuson #3 in the city for donations.
-In 2015, Magnuson ranked #1 in the city with a donation total of 4,739 pounds!
-For more details, download the Giving Gardens 2015 Report.

 The Seattle P-Patch Program grows organic produce for donation to food banks and other meal programs.
 P-Patch gardens city wide grow and donate over 28,000 pounds of organic produce every year to those in need.